HomeSpan/HomeSpan/docs/Extras.md

    * *numCycles* - the total number of times to transmit the pulse train (i.e. a value of 3 means the pulse train will be transmitted once, followed by 2 additional re-transmissions).
 This is an optional argument with a default of 1 if not specified.

-   * *tickTime* - the duration, in **microseconds**, of a *tick*.
-This is an optional argument with a default of 1𝛍s if not specified.
-Valid range is 1-255𝛍s, or set to 0 for 256𝛍s
+   * *tickTime* - the duration, in ***clock units***, of a *tick*.
+This is an optional argument with a default of 1 *clock unit* if not specified.
+Valid range is 1-255 *clock units*, or set to 0 for 256 *clock units*.
+The duration of a *clock unit* is determined by the *refClock* parameter (the second, optional argument, in the RFControl constructor described above).
+If *refClock* is set to true (the default), RFControl uses the ESP32's 1 MHz Reference Clock for timing so that each *clock unit* equals 1𝛍s.
+If *refClock* is set to false, RFControl uses the ESP32's faster 80 MHz APB Clock so that each *clock unit* equals 0.0125𝛍s (1/80 of microsecond)

 * To aid in the creation of a pulse train stored in an external array of 32-bit words, RFControl includes the macro *RF_PULSE(highTicks,lowTicks)* that returns a properly-formatted 32-bit value representing a single HIGH/LOW pulse of duration *highTicks* followed by *lowTicks*.
 This is basically an analog to the `add()` function.
 For example, the following code snippet shows two ways of creating and transmitting the same 3-pulse pulse-train --- the only difference being that one uses the internal memory structure of RFControl, and the second uses an external array: